Mastering Two-Digit Addition with Regrouping: A thorough look

 Students often encounter certain challenges when learning two-digit addition with regrouping.
 These include:

-- Forgetting to carry over: This is a very common mistake.
-Emphasize the importance of checking for sums greater than 9 in the ones column.
+- Forgetting to carry over: This is a very common mistake. make clear the importance of checking for sums greater than 9 in the ones column.

 - Adding the carried number incorrectly: Students might forget to add the carried-over 1 when summing the tens column.
 Careful attention and repeated practice are key.